james-goydos/james-goydos/README.md

 - 🔗 Follow ...

 You can also find James Goydos on Facebook @ https://www.facebook.com/jamesgoydosmd and Medium @ https://jamesgoydosmd.medium.com where he writes on cancer and detection of melanoma with cameras and computer vision.
+For more data on AI, computer vision, and cancer, check out https://refind.com/James-goydos-md/ai--cancer---amp--computer-vision

 - Google Scholar: https://scholar.google.com/citations?user=_k3AycwAAAAJ&hl=en
 - Doximity: https://www.doximity.com/cv/james-goydos-md